masarrahsgit/Confetti_Button/README.md

    Click Load unpacked and select the project folder.

-🎉 Test is out by clicking a "submit" or "done" 🎉
+🎉 Test is out by clicking a "submit" or "done" button 🎉